Spain sends 10,000 more troops, police to flood-hit Valencia – DW – 11/02/2024

 The flood disaster prompted Saturday's clash in Spain's football league between Valencia and Real Madrid, as well as Villarreal versus Rayo Vallecano, to be called off.

-But longtime manager of Atletico Madrid Diego Simeone said "it makes no sense" for any La Liga matches to go ahead this weekend.
+Longtime Atletico Madrid manager Diego Simeone said "it makes no sense" for any La Liga matches to go ahead this weekend.

 "What is happening is very hard," he told reporters ahead of his side's game against Las Palmas on Sunday.
 "It is very moving to see the people who went out on the streets to help, who with a shovel and their tools are trying to collaborate and that speaks very well of the country, of the people, and we want to help wherever we can."